Chapter 2: Russia Frightens Europe—and Fulfills Bible Prophecy

-This world is in a kind of madness!
-It is precisely how Jesus Christ prophesied, almost 2,000 years ago, it would be in the end time.
+This world is steeped in madness!
+It is precisely what Jesus Christ prophesied, almost 2,000 years ago, it would be in the end time.
 “For then shall be great tribulation, such as was not since the beginning of the world to this time, no, nor ever shall be.
 And except those days should be shortened, there should no flesh be saved [alive]: but for the elect’s sake those days shall be shortened” (Matthew 24:21-22).
 These words should cause us to tremble—and repent!

 If Christ didn’t intervene and stop the madness, there would be no flesh saved alive.
 Not one person or animal would be left alive!

 Do the major media carry more weight with us than Christ’s own words?
 Do we listen to our political leaders more than we heed Christ’s own warnings?